harness/developer-hub/docs/feature-flags/ff-creating-flag/edit-and-delete-a-feature-flag.md

 You can archive a flag if it's not a prerequisite to other flags.
 If it is, remove it as a prerequisite, and then archive it.

-:::info note
+:::info notes
- Make sure you are ready to remove the flag from all of your environments.
-When you archive a flag, it is removed from all environments.
+1. When you archive a flag, it is removed from all environments.
+2. You cannot archive a flag if it is a prerequisite to other flags.
+Remove the flag as a prerequisite, and then you can archive it.
 :::

 **To archive a flag:**